-We would like to thank participants for their helpful comments and invaluable discussions with them.
-This piece of work was partly under the Graduate Fund for Ph.D.
-Student, Rangsit University, Pathumthanee, Thailand.
+We would like to thank everyone who added their insight for the creation of this paper, and also thank conference participants for their helpful comments and valuable discussions.
+We would also like to thank the Graduate Fund for Ph.D.
+Students, Rangsit University, Pathumthanee, Thailand for their assistance.